 One of these was Khaldoon Khalifa al-Mubarak, the wealthy director of Mubadala, a state-owned investment company.
 So when the Malaysian sovereign wealth fund Khazanah Nasional searched for partners to invest in an economic zone designed to foster investment, Low reached out to Mubarak.
 A few days later, he presented an offer to Khazanah for a $500 million investment from Mubadala.

 Low decided not to take credit for the deal.
-Instead, he let Najib Razak, the Malaysian politician whose stepson Low had befriended in school in London.
+Instead, he let Najib Razak, a Malaysian politician he knew, do so.
 It was a master move because Najib was desperate to advance his political career and was looking for credentials, and Low made a mighty friend in his home country.

 So Najib announced a new sovereign wealth fund, which would be called the 1Malaysia Development Berhad, or 1MDB.
 It had $1.4 billion of bonds that Low would oversee.
 Its purpose was to raise money in the Gulf and channel it into projects that would promote economic development in Malaysia.
 The heist was beginning.